Rightpoint/RZVinyl/README.md

 Then, open `RZVinylDemo.xcworkspace` and check out the demo!

 **Note: The above steps assume that the CocoaPods gem is installed.**

 If you do not have CocoaPods installed, follow the instructions [here](http://cocoapods.org/).

+# Swift Support

+RZVinyl is fully compatible with Swift, and makes use of nullability annotations and lightweight generics where appropriate.

 # Overview